Mac gaming: Windows games

 A particular problem for companies attempting to port Windows games to the Macintosh is licensing middleware.
 Middleware is off-the-shelf software that handles certain aspects of games, making it easier for game creators to develop games in return for paying the middleware developer a licensing fee.
 However, since the license the Mac porting house obtains from the game creator does not normally include rights to use the middleware as well, the Mac porting company must either license the middleware separately or attempt to find an alternative.
 Examples of middleware include the Havok physics engine and the GameSpy internet-based multiplayer gaming client.

 Because of the smaller market, companies developing games for the Mac usually seek a lower licensing fee than Windows developers.
 When the middleware company refuses such terms porting that particular Windows game to the Mac may be uneconomical and engineering a viable alternative within the available budget impossible.
 As a result, some popular games which use the Havok engine have not yet been ported to the Macintosh.

 In other cases, workaround solutions may be found.
 In the case of GameSpy, one workaround is to limit Mac gamers to play against each other but not with users playing the Windows version.
 However, in some cases, GameSpy has been reverse-engineered and implemented into the Mac game, so that it is able to network seamlessly with the Windows version of the game.

 In-house porting

 Only a few companies have developed or continue to develop games for both the Mac and Windows platforms.
-Notable examples of these are TransGaming, Aspyr, Big Fish Games, Panic Inc., Blizzard Entertainment, Brøderbund, Linden Lab, and Microsoft.
+Notable examples of these are TransGaming, Aspyr, Big Fish Games, Panic Inc., Blizzard Entertainment, Broderbund, Linden Lab, and Microsoft.
 Those creating the Mac version have direct access to the original programmers in case any questions or concerns arise about the source code.
 This increases the likelihood that the Mac and Windows versions of a game will launch concurrently or nearly so, as many obstacles inherent in the third-party porting process are avoided.
 If carried out simultaneously with game development, the company can release hybrid discs, easing game distribution and largely eliminating the shelf space problem.

 Among the Mac versions of popular Windows games that were developed in-house are Diablo, Microsoft Flight Simulator, Second Life, Stubbs the Zombie, Call of Duty 4, and World of Warcraft.